MarcooLopez/Miscelaneous/parallel_jobs.md

-For running several jobs in the server, include the a header as the below one in your R script
+For running several jobs in the server, include a basic header as the below one in your R script

 ```
 #!/usr/bin/env Rscript